Assam MLA Akhil Gogoi apologises for remark about pro-BJP Muslim voters

 In his apology, the Raijor Dal chief said his party members told him that a “rational and progressive individual” such as him should not have made such a statement, the Assam Tribune reported.

-Nevertheless, the BJP’s Assam President Dilip Saikia on Sunday filed a complaint with the state election commissioner against Gogoi, accusing him of violating the model code of conduct, The Times of India reported.
+Nevertheless, the BJP’s Assam President Dilip Saikia on Sunday filed a complaint with the state election commissioner against Gogoi, accusing him of violating the Model Code of Conduct, The Times of India reported.

-Saikia referred to provisions in the model code that bar political leaders from using religious or caste-based appeals to sway voters.
+Saikia referred to provisions in the poll code that bar political leaders from using religious or caste-based appeals to sway voters.

 The Model Code of Conduct is a set of guidelines issued by the Election Commission that political parties and governments are mandated to follow while campaigning.